Contact Us

 Quantum Key Distribution (QKD)

-Quantum Key Distribution, QKD, typically refers to prepare-and-measure quantum key distribution protocols that run on and are enabled by prepare-and-measure quantum networks known as QKD networks.
+Quantum Key Distribution, QKD, typically refers to prepare-and-measure quantum key distribution protocols that run on and are enabled by prepare-and-measure networks known as QKD networks.
 This is a physics-based solution, relying on the properties of superposition and measurement.
 You can use these quantum properties to always detect the presence of an eavesdropper.
 Because of this, you can use quantum information to establish a key that you're sure has not been intercepted.
 In theory, or at the protocol level, this works great.
 However, there are implementation vulnerabilities such as with using trusted relay nodes which makes this less secure in practice.
 To use QKD to distribute a key between too far apart nodes, you'll need to use trusted relay nodes.
 The “trusted” part of this term is misleading.
 Trusted relay nodes are not nodes you can trust, but nodes that you must trust.
 If they become compromised, your key will become compromised as well.
 QKD networks also require the deployment of additional resources, such as QKD devices, and potentially additional optical fiber.
 QKD networks only support the single purpose of key distribution.
 An ideal solution would not have implementation vulnerabilities, and would have multi-purpose applications that enable more than just key distribution.

 Quantum Secure Communication (QSC)

-Quantum Secure Communications, QSC, is used to refer to the entanglement-based quantum security protocols that run over and are enabled by entanglement-based quantum networks.
+Quantum Secure Communications, QSC, is used to refer to the entanglement-based security protocols that run over and are enabled by entanglement-based quantum networks.
 This is a physics-based solution, relying on the property of entanglement.
 Similarly to QKD protocols, you can use these quantum properties to always detect the presence of an eavesdropper.
 You can use this quantum information to establish a key that you're sure has not been intercepted.
 Not only does this work great in theory, or at the protocol level, it also works great at the implementation level.
 The use of entanglement in QSC allows us to overcome many of the implementation issues that plague QKD.
 In QSC, entanglement-based quantum teleportation is used to send quantum information to endpoints on the network, and the quantum information is never exposed on the network itself.
 QSC runs over entanglement-based quantum networks, which are multi-purpose networks.
 The QSC security schemes have been around for decades, just waiting for the technology to develop to the level they can actually be used.
 These schemes have been tested and verified.
 The technology is developing fast, entanglement-based quantum networks are popping up all around North America and the world.
 Some of these networks have actually been able to test and run QSC.

 Hybrid methodology